Tried every acne prescription under the sun, yet still, your acne won’t go away?

-This is the mildest form, it is most common in adolescents and some adults do suffer from this grade of acne.
+This is the mildest form, it is most common in adolescents but some adults do suffer from this grade of acne.

-Getting your acne under control at this stage is important, this is why a good treatment plan is key, which will help prevent pimples turning into painful cysts, and eliminate any chances of scarring.
+Getting your acne under control at this stage is important, this is why a good treatment plan is a key, which will help prevent pimples from turning into painful cysts and eliminate any chances of scarring.

-These types of acne that can spread to the chest, back and shoulders.
+This grade of acne can spread to the chest, back, and shoulders.

-- Some papules may be visible, in the form of raised inflamed bumps
+- some acne breakouts may be visible, in the form of raised inflamed bumps

-What differentiates these types of acne from grade two, is the level of inflammation in the skin.
+What differentiates this type of acne from grade two, is the level of inflammation in the skin.

-- This acne is quite severe, it often looks angry and inflamed
+- grade three acne is quite severe, it often looks angry and inflamed

-- At this stage the texture of the skin has become uneven and dull, although not overally oily
+- at this stage, the texture of the skin has become uneven and dull, although not overly oily

 This is often referred to as hormonal acne.

-With grade four and five the chances of scarring are high, this is why I refer my customers to a dermatologist; who are qualified to treat this severe grade.
+With grade four and five the chances of scarring are high, this is why we refer our clients to a dermatologist; who are qualified to treat this more severe grade of acne.

-If you are concerned about your skin, I advise making an appointment with a dermatologist, they will carry out a thorough assessment on your skin and accurately determine the acne classification, for your particular skin condition.
+If you are concerned about your skin, we advise making an appointment with a dermatologist, they will carry out a thorough assessment of your skin and accurately determine the acne classification, for your particular skin condition.